henryhobhouse/CV/README.md

 ## Experience

 #### Product Manager - Amchara ( 2015 - current )
-Currently in charge of product for Amchara.
+Currently in head of product for Amchara.
 A health start-up targeting chronic conditions and the life-style decisions that lead to them.
-Ambition is to move complete product online although startup constraints and culture has created road-blocks.
+Ambition is to move complete product online.
+Startup constraints slowing this down.

 #### Digital Consultant - Django Consulting ( 2012 - 2015 )
 Advising businesses on their digital strategy and then helping execute on that advise.